+Alternatives are a mix of reasonable strategies that meet the purpose of and need for the proposed action, while resolving or addressing key issues identified during scoping.
 In addition to the No Action Alternative (sequentially known as Alternative #1), the Forest Service is considering five reasonable "action" alternatives.
 A Draft EIS document will include an alternatives chapter that expands on each reasonable alternative.
-The Forest Service is projecting a June 2019 release of the Draft EIS.
+The Forest Service is projecting a late July/early August 2019 release of the Draft EIS.